 In the morning we embark on a trip to nearby Kanchanaburi, just a couple of hours' drive from Bangkok.
 It's here the infamous Death Railway crosses the Bridge on the River Kwai, now a peaceful and solemn memorial to the POWs of World War II.
 Next up, its a visit to the Mon Tribal Village to enjoy cultural performances and some traditional Mon food, then to the breathtaking Erawan Waterfall.
 To truly appreciate the serenity of this beautiful city, guests can check into The Float House, a luxurious resort situated on the River Kwai.

 The day begins with a drive to Ayutthaya, Siam's ancient capital.
 After a leisurely lunch aboard the boat, we explore Ayutthaya's majestic ancient temples - Wat Chai Watthanaram, Wat Phra Si Sanphet and Wat Mahathat.
-In the afternoon, it's back to the luxurious five-star surrounds of The Peninsula.
+In the afternoon, it's back to Bangkok for travels onward.